 Flat daily login bonuses are dead.
 In 2026, the best-performing mobile game retention tactics use exponential reward curves that create increasing value over consecutive days.
 Missing a day should feel costly, but not punishing enough to cause permanent churn.

 Structure your reward calendar so that the Day 7 reward is significantly more valuable than Day 1-6 combined.
 This creates a psychological commitment that drives D7 retention.
-Progressive rewards are one of the simplest game retention strategies to implement and test during soft launch.
+Progressive rewards are one of the simplest game retention strategies to implement and A/B test during soft launch.

 Strategy 3: Implement AI-Powered Personalization